 When Ty Bennet sent us photos of this beauty, we were impressed by this pristine Packard.

 According to Ty, we were looking at the following: 1948 Packard 8 Station Wagon Woodie Woody.
 Restored.
 Excellent condition.
 Lexington Green Metallic paint.
 Powerful and Smooth Straight 8 engine.

-Our president, Mort Bishop III, shed some light.
-He explained, “I am not aware of this project forWalt Disney.
-However with our Pendleton exhibit and store in Frontierland we worked closely with Mr. Disney…Pendleton was one of the 3 original lessees in the park when it opened.
-It would not surprise me that we provided fabric to him for his Packard.”
+Our president, Mort Bishop III, explained, “I am not aware of this project forWalt Disney.
+However with our Pendleton exhibit and store in Frontierland we worked closely with Walt Disney…Pendleton was one of the three original lessees in the park when it opened.
+It would not surprise me if we provided fabric to him for a Packard.”

 Disneyland is 60 years old this year!
 Who can believe it?

 The history of Pendleton Woolen Mills and Disney began when Walt Disney extended a personal invitation to be retail partners in the Park.
 Mr. Disney was a fan of Pendleton’s “fleece to fashion” vertical manufacturing, which at the time included ownership of our own flocks and scouring facilities.
 He saw a fit for us in Frontierland as part of his vision of America’s Wild West.

 The store was a rustic wonderland of Pendleton’s woolen products, along with belts, wallets, hats, and other Western-themed merchandise.

 Much of the clothing sold in Disneyland had its own special labeling that featured the spires of Cinderella’s castle.